Speed Limit Changes Should Avoid a Collision with the Public

 Of course, everyone wants to avoid fatalities and injuries on our roads.
 We all know and love people who cross the street each day.
-But, there are lots of ways to reduce the number and severity of vehicle collisions with pedestrians, not just through lowering speed limits.
+We also know that collisions between vehicles and kids are the most fatal and that every collision costs the public in both heartache and a lot of dollars in police time.
+There are lots of ways to reduce the number and severity of vehicle collisions with pedestrians, though, not just through lowering speed limits.

 We know that the lower the speed a vehicle is travelling, the better chance of a pedestrian’s survival in a collision, but there’s more than one way to get people to slow down when they’re driving.

 Communities are consistently asking for crosswalks, traffic lights, speed bumps, better enforcement and support for local, creative solutions to reduce speeding and they’re often told no. Saying to communities that we can’t afford the infrastructure we all know they need, while pushing blunt regulatory rules on them in the name of what’s good for communities is going to lead to a lack of positive outcomes and buy in.

 We have to put the bucks with the bylaws by allocating the necessary resources to respond to demand for community safety infrastructure.

 We need to draw a clear line between urban design and outcomes.
 Function follows form when it comes to roadways.
 If we’re building race tracks, we can’t expect people to creep along slowly on them.
 It doesn’t make sense.

 People have get where they need to go and a slow commute can be the most frustrating part of the day when we’re short on time.
 Although driving 10 km/hr slower on a residential or collector road might only add 10 seconds of travel time, the built form that we’ve designed to support speed makes that 40km/hr seem really slow in some areas.